 Understanding SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity

-On Tuesday, shares of SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) saw unusual options activity.
-After the option alert, the stock price moved up to $96.58.
+SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) shares experienced unusual options activity on Friday.
+The stock price moved down to $97.47 following the option alert.

 - Sentiment: BEARISH